Do You Need To Quit Coffee To Save Your Hormones?

 Being one of the most popular drinks, consumed on a daily basis, coffee has the potential ability to either improve or harm your health.

 One of my main concerns is that coffee beans are one of the most sprayed, pesticide laden crops out there, so you should always choose organic when possible.
-This is especially important if you are already suffering with poor health and conditions such as auto-immunity, hormonal imbalances, gut issues, poor detoxification and inflammation.
+They are also prone to mould contamination so I recommend checking the company tests for this.
+Investing in high quality coffee is especially important if you are already suffering with poor health and conditions such as auto-immunity, hormonal imbalances, gut issues, poor detoxification and inflammation.

-This raises the question, should these people even be consuming coffee at all?
+This raises the question, should we be consuming coffee or not?

 After drinking coffee, our bodies release stress hormones, mainly cortisol and epinephrine.

-This is the reason that some of us can feel energised and invigorated while the rest of us feel jittery and experience heart palpitations.
+This is the reason that some of us can feel energised and invigorated while the others feel jittery and experience heart palpitations.

 It's totally individual how you metabolise and tolerate caffeine and its based on many factors including stress tolerance, age, gender, genetics, weight and overall health levels.

-For people prone to anxiety, sleep-related problems/insomnia, or heart problems and palpitations, the coffee may need to go!
+For people prone to anxiety, sleep-related problems/insomnia, adrenal imbalances, heart problems and palpitations, the coffee may need to go (at least until you work on fixing the root causes of these conditions)!

 Caffeine has a half life of 5-6 hours (in the average person) meaning it can take 12 hours to completely leave your system!
 This can be even longer in those (including myself ) who have a slow caffeine metabolism SNP- (CYP1A2 for all the geeks reading)